sailenicolas/go-php/README.md

-# PHP bindings for Go
+# PHP bindings for Go (PHP 8)

+## This fork does not work, is an attempt to make it compatible with PHP 8.

 [![API Documentation][godoc-svg]][godoc-url] [![MIT License][license-svg]][license-url]